TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-mgnt-serverparams.md

    There is a known issue in the portal where updating shared_preload_libraries causes an error.
 For example, "The value **'TIMESCALEDB'** for configuration 'shared_preload_libraries' is not valid."

    Use the Azure CLI instead to update shared_preload_libraries.

+   You can access the Azure CLI from the Azure portal using Cloud Shell.
+See the icon toolbar in the top right corner of your screen.

    ```
    az postgres server configuration set --resource-group myresourcegroup --server mydemoserver --name shared_preload_libraries --value timescaledb
    ```

-   You can access the Azure CLI from the Azure portal using Cloud Shell.
-See the icon toolbar in the top right corner of your screen.
+   Remember to restart the server after the change, since shared_preload_libraries requires a restart.

    We apologize for the inconvenience and are working to resolve the portal issue.